Vaibhav7712/AEVS-AADHAAR-ENABLED-VOTING-SYSTEM-/README.md

 Especially those who are out of their constituencies.

 PROCESS OF AEVS

-VOTER just have to go to a shop.
+Voter just have to go to a shop.
 The shopkeeper will take their AADHAAR number and put it into the app and then he will scan the fingerprint of the voter and put his/ her mobile number.
 Then a message come to his /her mobile number which will include the codes of different political parties in his constituency ( the code will be different for each voter just like OTP).
 Thus maintaining Anonymity.
 The